Affirm/affirm-merchant-sdk-ios/README.md

 Upgrade
 ==============

-We recommand you to install the lastest version for get better features and experience. if you are using the old sdk, you can refer to this [upgrade document](https://github.com/Affirm/affirm-merchant-sdk-ios/blob/master/UPGRADE.md).
+We recommend that you install the lastest version to access the most up-to-date features and experience.
+If you are using an older version of the SDK, you can refer to this [upgrade document](https://github.com/Affirm/affirm-merchant-sdk-ios/blob/master/UPGRADE.md).

 Changelog
 ==============